lgeurts/bunsenlabs-setup/README.md

 ## Installation

-- Use git clone --depth=1 to download repo.
+- Download repo: clone --depth=1.
 - Inspect dotfiles.
 - Find the stuff you like.
 - Change, add to your dotfiles.